Caravan site licence

 - touring caravan sites.

-You must complete the caravan site licence application form and read the Caravan site conditions document.
+You must complete the caravan site licence application form and read the caravan site licence conditions.
 You will need to submit a site plan at 1:500 scale (or better) showing the layout of roads, caravans and facilities with your application.

 Download the caravan site licence application form and return it to the Licensing Team.